kyco/eeaas/README.md

-# eeaas

-Easter eggs as a service
+# Easter eggs as a service

 This utility creates a very basic skelton with which easter eggs can be injected into apps or websites running JavaScript.
 > Use at own risk.